New towns in the United Kingdom

 The new towns in the United Kingdom were planned under the powers of the New Towns Act 1946 (9 & 10 Geo.
 6. c.
-68) and later acts to relocate people from poor or bombed-out housing following the Second World War.
+68) and later acts to relocate people from poor or bombed-out housing following World War II.
 Designated new towns were placed under the supervision of a development corporation, and were developed in three waves.
 Later developments included the "expanded towns": existing towns which were substantially expanded to accommodate what was called the "overspill" population from densely populated areas of deprivation.